elevating child care

 “When baby is more mobile, I want her/him to be able to move into/out of his/her sleeping space easily.”

 I understand your wish to accommodate your mobile baby, but I’m going to try to talk you out of giving your baby freedom to move in and out of bed.
-I have heard a little about infant floor beds (a recent derivation of Montessori?), but I see problems with giving babies freedom to leave their beds at night.
+I have heard a little about infant floor beds, but I see problems with giving babies freedom to leave their beds at night.
 First, the issue of safety and parental peace of mind: can parents sleep knowing the baby might be up and crawling around?

 Second, Magda Gerber emphasized that there is no true freedom without boundaries.
 Too much freedom overwhelms babies.
 It’s harder for a baby to relax, feel free to drift off to sleep when he has the option of leaving the bed.
 Babies are capable of choices, especially in terms of play, but the decision to go to their beds and stay there is a burdensome amount of power for them.
 We don’t ask babies to choose whether they want to go in the car, get dressed, or change diapers, and I don’t believe it’s fair to expect babies to know when they should be in bed.